JelleZijlstra/autotyping/README.md

     some additional magic methods.
 Currently this adds `typing.Iterator` return annotations to `__iter__`, `__await__`, and `__reversed__`.
-    These annotations should have a generic parameter to indicate what you're iterating over, but that's too hard for autotyper to figure out.
+    These annotations should have a generic parameter to indicate what you're iterating over, but that's too hard for autotyping to figure out.

 Things to add: